epyphite/space/ReadMe.md

 The NASA open API offers a variety of open data protocols, the majority in JSON format.
 Our goal is to be able to offer a Golang library to access those and integrate them with our application Eco System.

+## Launch API

+Launch API goal is to provide a REST and GRPC interface to our Launch Mass design and payload mass configuration systems.
+It will also hold in future efforts a Web Inteface to manipulate and plot data.